soapbox-pub/rebased/docs/API/pleroma_api.md

 * Method: `POST`
 * Authentication: required
 * Params:
-    * `list`: STRING or FILE containing a whitespace-separated list of accounts to follow
+    * `list`: STRING or FILE containing a whitespace-separated list of accounts to mute
 * Response: HTTP 200 on success, 500 on error